 - Laboratory Quality Assurance Plan (QAP)

-- An approved PT provider must be used (Quick Link on the left.).
+- An approved PT provider must be used.

 - The certified laboratory must successfully analyze water supply (WS) performance testing samples annually for each certified parameter by each method.